 1. Working-from-home deductions

-If you’re earning more than $4,000 a year, you may have to pay PAYG instalments.
+If your business and investment earnings are more than $4,000 a year, you may, subject to other conditions, have to pay PAYG instalments.
 This means you are required to make tax payments throughout the year.

 Make sure you have an Australian Business Number (ABN).
 Many clients will not deal with you if you don’t have one.
 They are relatively easy to obtain via the Australian Business Register website.